Clients and project partners

 “Since Silvie’s appointment as Director of the London School of Mosaic in 2021, we have witnessed a remarkable and sustained transformation in the organisation.
 Her leadership has brought much-needed structure and professionalism following a period marked by informal practices and limited governance capacity.

 Silvie has successfully delivered major projects, including the undercroft development, and significantly improved financial management, reporting accuracy, and overall communication.
-Despite difficult external circumstances—particularly in dealings with Camden Council—Silvie has demonstrated unwavering persistence and commitment.
+Despite difficult external circumstances […], Silvie has demonstrated unwavering persistence and commitment.
+Silvie consistently exhibits exceptional aptitude, resilience, and deep institutional knowledge.
+Her contribution is both rare and invaluable”

 — Seva Phillips, Chief Innovation Officer, Figurative (2024)